Wisconsin DOC releases data on COVID-19-related inmate deaths for first time; 5 are dead

 After pressure from criminal justice groups and the Wisconsin State Journal, the state Department of Corrections has changed course and is for the first time releasing the number of prisoners who have died from COVID-19 — more than a month after the first inmate died.

-DOC Secretary Kevin Carr said in a Friday statement that DOC "remains committed to ensuring we are protecting the people we serve."
+DOC Secretary Kevin Carr said in a Friday statement the department “remains committed to ensuring we are protecting the people we serve.”

 “Our agency will be reporting a total number of deaths since the beginning of the pandemic, satisfying our desire for transparency without jeopardizing privacy protections,” Carr said.
 “We understand the strong public desire for this information, and this will provide the public and loved ones of persons in our care a clearer picture of the current state of COVID-19 in DOC institutions.”